Communists of Russia: Presidential elections

+On December 28, 2023, Sergey Malinkovich was nominated by an overwhelming majority as the party candidate for President of Russia in the March 15-17, 2024 presidential election.
+Malinkovich promised a program like Stalin's ten blows, against United States capitalism and imperialism, and victory in Russia's war against Ukraine.

 Legislative elections

 Regional elections

 At the Russian regional elections in 2012, the party got 2 to 3.5 percent of the vote and two seats.

 Khakassia

 In the 2018 Khakassia Supreme Council election, the Communists of Russia won 8.01% of the vote, and won 2 of the 50 seats on the Supreme Council.

 Nenets Autonomous Okrug

 In the 2018 Nenets Autonomous Okrug Assembly of Deputies election, the Communists of Russia won 1 of the 19 seats on the Assembly of Deputies.

 Rostov Oblast

 In the 2018 Rostov Oblast Legislative Assembly election, the Communists of Russia won 5% of the vote, and won 1 of the 60 seats on the Legislative Assembly of the Rostov Region.

 Tula Oblast

 In the 2019 Tula Oblast Duma election, the Communists of Russia won 5.67% of the vote, and won 1 of the 36 seats on the Tula Oblast Duma.

 Ulyanovsk Oblast

 In the 2018 Ulyanovsk Oblast Legislative Assembly election, the Communists of Russia won 5.83% of the vote, and won 1 of the 36 seats on the Legislative Assembly.